Cheese is often good for ketogenic diets but there are exceptions. Find out whether swiss cheese is keto-friendly and what other options you have.

 - Fontina cheese: 1.5 grams of net carbs

-While most cheese are keto-friendly, some are lower in carbs than others.
-Check out the full list of low carb cheeses.
+As you can see, while most types are keto-friendly, some cheeses are lower in carbs than others.